sunilabrahamindia/sunilabraham/tsap/meghadutam.md

   <p>
     <a href="/media/aadhaar-biometrique-liberation/">
       «En Inde, le biométrique version très grand public» (Biometrics in India Goes Mainstream)
-    </a> — Preserved a 2017 <em>Libération</em> article in its original French, accompanied by an English translation and contextual notes.
-The page documents international coverage of Aadhaar and records Sunil Abraham's contribution to debates on biometric identification, privacy, and surveillance.
+    </a> — A bilingual edition of a 2017 Libération article in French and English.
+The article examines the expansion of Aadhaar in India and includes comments from Sunil Abraham on biometric security, privacy, and surveillance.
   </p>
 </div>